coleygroup/molpal/README.md

 All data in the preprint were generated using files in the [scripts](scripts/) folder using configuration files in the [moo_runs](moo_runs/) folder.
 Molecular fingerprints for the libraries were produced first with the [fingerprints script](scripts/fingerprints.py).
 The DOCKSTRING library with docking scores is available [here](https://figshare.com/articles/dataset/dockstring_dataset/16511577?file=35948138).
 Docking scores to Enamine's screening library to CYP3A4, EGFR, and IGF1R are available here [here](https://figshare.com/articles/dataset/Enamine_screen_CYP3A4_EGFR_IGF1R_zip/23978547).
 Data analysis was performed using files in the [figure_scripts](figure_scripts/) folder.

+## Future Goals

+While the multi-objective extension of MolPAL in this branch is usable, we have outlined some next steps and future goals here:

+1. Integration into the main branch of MolPAL
+2. Incorporate random scalarization and Chebyshev scalarization as acquisition strategies
+3. Explore alternative diversity-enhanced acquisition strategies